rsksmart/rif-notifier/README.md

 5. Modify ```subscription-plan.json``` under src/main/resources to provide the subscription plan details.
 See [create subscription plans](#create-subscription-plans) to change or add new subscription plans.
 To use the example provided, leave the file unchanged.

+6. Modify config-docker.json to set the ```dbpasword, notificationmanagercontract, tokennetworkregistry, multichaincontract, provideraddress, providerprivatekey``` application properties.

+7. Modify .env file to specify the ```dbpassword``` for mysql docker container.
+This should be same password as used in previous step.

-6. Run ```docker-compose up --build```  This command will build the mysql, and rif-notifier docker images and run it.
+8. Run ```docker-compose up --build```  This command will build the mysql, and rif-notifier docker images and run it.

-7. Once the containers are fully running, test it by using following command ```curl -k http://localhost:8080/getSubscriptionPlans```.
+9. Once the containers are fully running, test it by using following command ```curl -k http://localhost:8080/getSubscriptionPlans```.
 And that's it, congrats! you should see a response with the json of subscription plans.
 In case the response is empty, use `docker-compose restart` command to restart the container.

-8. Subsequently to stop and start the docker containers use ```docker-compose stop``` and to start use ```docker-compose start```
+10. Subsequently to stop and start the docker containers use ```docker-compose stop``` and to start use ```docker-compose start```

 ---